Drwhomust/hazzy/README.md

 Undertale battle system plugin: original plugin by [SumRndmDde](http://sumrndm.site/) and any modification to the original code was done by Drwhomust

 exit plugin made by [MoreQueueQueue](https://steamcommunity.com/id/mastec) and download for plugin [here](https://steamcommunity.com/sharedfiles/filedetails/?id=906332183)

+Newgrounds.io plugin was made by []! check out [this](https://www.newgrounds.com/bbs/topic/1539008) for more info

+Phone support by [KageDesu](https://kdworkshop.net) link for that plugin [here](https://kdworkshop.net/plugins/mobile-controls/)